-A single additional active control set, the C1 set, and four active G-sets, the G0, G1, G2, and G3 sets, are defined.
+A single additional active control set, the CI set, and four active G-sets, the G0, G1, G2, and G3 sets, are defined.
 The contents of the C1 set are described in 6.2.
 The contents of the G0, G1, G2, and G3 sets can be dynamically selected from the larger repertory of G-sets by using escape sequences.
-These sequences take the form ESC I F where I is the intermediate character and F is the final character.
+These sequences take the form ESC IF where I is the intermediate character and F is the final character.
 The intermediate character determines which set is to be changed (redesignated).

-ISO 2022-1982 specifies that the syntax of an escape sequence is ESC I...
-IF, where I...
-I is zero or more occurrences of intermediate characters in the range 2/0 through 2/15 and F is one occurrence of a final character in the range 3/0 through 7/14.
+ISO 2022-1982 specifies that the syntax of an escape sequence is ESC I...I F, where I...I is zero or more occurrences of intermediate characters in the range 2/0 through 2/15 and F is one occurrence of a final character in the range 3/0 through 7/14.
 The occurrence of any other bit combination in an escape sequence shall cause the partial escape sequence to be terminated and ignored, and that bit combination shall be executed.

 The final character determines which set from the larger repertory is to be selected.
-Table 1 shows the I and F character pairs assigned to each C- and G-set.
+Table I shows the I and F character pairs assigned to each C- and G-set.
 The F character for the primary character set, for example, is 4/2 and for G0 the I character is 2/8.
 The three character escape sequence ESC 2/8 4/2, therefore, designates the primary character set as the current G0 set.

-Escape Sequences for Designation of C- and G-Sets
+Escape sequences for designation of C- and G-sets

-Escape Sequence Set to be Designated

-Control sets:

-ESC 2/1 F3 C0 set

-ESC 2/2 F4 Cl set

-94-character sets:

-ESC I 4/2 Primary character set

-ESC I 7/12 Supplementary character set

-where I is 2/8, 2/9, 2/10, 2/1 1 for G0, G1, G2, G3, respectively

-96-character sets:

-ESC I 5/7 PDI set

-ESC I 7/13 Mosaic set

-ESC I 7/10 Macro set

-ESC I 7/11 DRCS set

-where I is 2/9, 2/10, 2/11 for G1, G2, G3, respectively

-I is also 2/13, 2/14, 2/15 for
+Escape sequence Set to be designated Control sets: ESC 2/1 4/11 ESC 2/2 4/6 CO set Cl set 94-character sets: ESC I 4/2 ESC I 7/12 where I is 2/8, 2/9, 2/10, 2/11 for GO, GI, G2, G3 respectively Primary character set Supplementary character set 96-character sets: ESC I 5/7 ESC I 7/13 ESC I 7/10 ESC I 2/0 7/10 ESC I 7/11 ESC I 2/0 7/11 where I is 2/9, 2/10, 2/11 for G1, G2, G3 respectively I is also 2/13, 2/14, 2/15 for G1, G2, G3 respectively PDI set Mosaic set Macro set # DRCS set #

-There are two I characters that will result in the redesignation of each of the three G-sets, G1, G2, and G3.
-This dual coding may be removed from the Data Syntax in a future revision.
+- \ There are two I characters that will result in the redesignation of each of the three G-sets, G1, G2 and G3.
+This dual coding may be removed from the Data Syntax in a future revision. - # The 4 byte escape sequence is in accordance with ISO 2022 for DRCS.
+The Macro set is treated like the DRCS set.
+Future data base and terminal equipment should support double coding of both the 3 byte and 4 byte escape sequences.

-The designation and invocation sequences for the C0 and C1 sets are ESC 2/1 F3 and ESC 2/2 F4, respectively, where F3 and F4 are to be assigned by CCITT or by the ISO Registration Authority according to ISO 2375-1980.
-All designation sequences designating G- and C1-sets defined in this Data Syntax shall be implemented.
-Other G- and C1-sets defined according to the rules of ISO 2022-1982 may be implemented.
-All other designation sequences shall designate either a null G- or a null C1-set.
-The redesignation of the C0 set is not permitted in the context of this Data Syntax and such redesignating escape sequences shall be ignored.
+The designation and invocation sequences for the CO and Cl sets are ESC 2/1 4/11 and ESC 2/2 4/6 respectively.
+All designation sequences designating G- and Cl-sets defined in this Data Syntax shall be implemented.
+Other G- and Cl-sets defined according to the rules of ISO 2022 may be implemented.
+All other designation sequences shall designate either a null G- or a null Cl-set.
+The redesignation of the CO set is not permitted in the context of this Data Syntax and such redesignating escape sequences shall be ignored.
 A null set is a set in which all code positions are executed as null operations.